Start 'Em, Sit 'Em Week 3: Wide receivers

 Sit of the Week - Mike Williams vs. Houston Texans

 Williams has battled through an injured knee out on the gridiron, and it hasn't equated to fantasy success.
 He saw just five targets and 37 snaps in last week's contest in Detroit, and his 16.2 fantasy points has him outside the top 60 wideouts thus far.
-For now, Williams needs to remain sidelined.
+For now, Williams needs to remain sidelined until we see some real signs of statistical life.

 Josh Gordon vs. New York Jets

 Gordon's value took a hit with the presence of Antonio Brown, as he saw a mere five targets in a blowout win over the Dolphins.
-With week to week target shares a question mark in what is a crowded core of receivers, it's tough to trust Gordon outside of the best of matchups.
-I'd bench him against the Jets.
+With week to week target share totals a question mark in what is a crowded core of receivers, it's tough to trust Gordon outside of the best of matchups.
+I'd bench him against the Jets if you have an alternative.

 Terry McLaurin vs. Chicago Bears